QuantEcon/lecture-source-py/source/rst/short_path.rst

     J(v) = \min_{w \in F_v} \{ c(v, w) + J(w) \}

-This is known as the *Bellman equation*, after the mathematician Richard Bellman
+This is known as the *Bellman equation*, after the mathematician Richard Bellman.